jamt9000/webcv/doc/report.md

 ~~~~

 Computing the total intensities is then just a matter of using the integral
-image trick described in [TODO], which takes advantage of the fact that the
+image trick described previously, which takes advantage of the fact that the
 value of the integral image at each point is the sum of all pixels to the top-
 left of it in the original image.
 For example, for the centre and first block
 we have: